 Are you a citizen, journalist, campaigner, researcher or public servant who has to use transcripts regularly, and who feels the whole thing could be a lot better and easier?

 SayIt has been built to make transcripts attractive, easy to search, easy to share, and easy to read on devices of all sizes.
 And we’re very keen to hear from people who know about transcripts that would benefit from being published in a nice, modern way.

 If you are willing to enter the transcripts manually and have them hosted on this site, then you can create a new instance, invite people to help you, and enter speeches into the system.

 If you already have transcripts in some form of machine-readable format, then they need to be converted into a special format so they can be published online.
 This standard has the name Akoma Ntoso, and more details can be found in our technical introduction.

 We don’t expect anyone except computer programmers to be able to make data in this format, but if you get in touch with us, we can work with you to see if we can find someone who might be willing to help you.

 Either of these options will require technical skills, so again we ask that you get in touch to see if we can hook you up.

-Not just yet, but if you would like to do this, we’d love to hear from you.
+Yes, you can, by creating an instance.
 If you produce minutes for regular meetings, we’d love to talk to you about how we can make our transcript-making interface as good as possible.